New Family Info

 How do I get a Family Directory?

-Link to our secure online Family Directory from the header of any webpage or the myCHCA Parent App.
-This replaces a printed version, and is more cost-effective, secure, and current with real-time information.
-For accepted-but-not-started families, details will come in August concerning access to the directory and the app.
+Link to our secure online Family Directory from the header of any webpage, the myCHCA Parent App, or the Veracross Parent Portal.
+This online version is cost-effective, secure, and current with real-time information.
+Accepted-but-not-started families can access the directory once they have access to the Veracross Parent Portal (not the Veracross Incoming Parent Portal).
 For questions or ideas, contact webmaster@chca-oh.org.

 What is the Scrip Shop?